eu-digital-green-certificates/dgc-testdata/README.md

 2. Apply all test and validation rules to File X (from all countries).
 3. Fails one rule, the RAW Data File X is highlighted with the related Validation Rule/TestName Fail Status.

+**Note**: The inline procedure MUST be constructed from Step 1 to X without skipping the steps between.

 The inline test procedure contains the steps:

+#### Code Generation

-1. Load RAW File and load JSON Object, validate against JSON schema.
+1. Load RAW File and load JSON Object, validate against the referenced JSON schema in the test context(SCHEMA field).
+Compare the result to the test context field **EXPECTEDVALIDOBJECT**

 2. Create CBOR from JSON Object.
 Validate against the CBOR content in the RAW File.
+Compare the result to the test context field **EXPECTEDENCODE**

-3. Sign with the JWK and compare the result to the COSE content.
+3. Sign with the private key part of the JWK from the test context and compare the result to the RAW COSE and new COSE content(both must be valid against the given x5c public key).
+Compare the result to the test context field **EXPECTEDSIGN**

-4. Encode Cose to base45 and compare it to the BASE45 content.
+#### Code Validation

+1. Load the picture and extract the prefixed BASE45content.
+Compare the result to the test context field **EXPECTEDPICTUREDECODE**
+2. Load Prefix Object from RAW Content and remove the prefix.
+Validate against the BASE45 raw content.
+Compare the result to the test context field **EXPECTEDUNPREFIX**
+3. Decode the BASE45 RAW Content and validate the COSE content against the RAW content.
+Compare the result to the test context field **EXPECTEDB45DECODE**
+4. Check the EXP Field for expiring against the **VALIDATIONCLOCK** time.
+Compare the result to the test context field **EXPTECTEDEXPIRED**
-5. Apply the Prefix and Compare it to the PREFIX Content.
+5. Verify the signature of the COSE Object against the JWK Public Key.
+Compare the result to the test context field  **EXPECTEDVERIFY**
-6. Reverse the process.
+6. Extract the CBOR content and validate the CBOR content against the RAW CBOR content field.
+Compare the result to the test context field  **EXPECTEDDECODE**
+7. Transform CBOR into JSON and validate against the RAW JSON content.
+Compare the result to the test context field  **EXPECTEDVALIDJSON**
+8. Validate the extracted JSON against the schema defined in the test context.
+Compare the result to the test context field  **EXPECTEDSCHEMAVALIDATION**

 ### File Structure
-/schema/**[Number]**.json <br>
+/schema/hcert/**[semver]**.json <br>
 **[COUNTRY]**/2DCode/raw/**[Number]**.json <br>
 **[COUNTRY]**/2DCode/validation/**[Number]_RuleName**.js <br> (TBD)